Sciencentistguy/discord-channel-archiver/readme.md

 A small discord bot to archive the messages in a discord text channel.

+This is still WIP, but the JSON mode is (probably, I can't guarantee anything) in its final form.

 ## Usage

 - Edit `src/main.rs` and change the value of the constant `OUTPUT_DIRECTORY` to your desired download location.